Labs124/Labs124.github.io/index.md

 # Caleb Martinez's Portfolio

-I am a computer science cybersecurity major at CSUF and I and planning on graduating in 2029
+I am a computer science cybersecurity major at CSUF and I am planning on graduating in 2029

 ## Favorite Labs from 120L